National Merit Scholarship requirements 2022-2023

 National Merit Scholarships Score Requirements by State

-The National Merit Scholarships score requirements varies for each states, the NMSC sums up your overall scores once you have taken the PSAT.
+The National Merit Scholarships score requirements vary for each state, the NMSC sums up your overall scores once you have taken the PSAT.

 Data Source: https://www.sparkadmissions.com/blog/understanding-the-national-merit-scholarship-program/